128technology/docs/docs/plugin_ipsec_client.md

 | 3.7.0    | `profile > trusted-ca-certificate-name` introduced |

 :::note
-All `local-certificate-name`, `trusted-ca-certificate-name` and `private-key-name` must be configured in order to use X.509 certificate type
+`local-certificate-name`, `trusted-ca-certificate-name` and `private-key-name` must be configured in order to use X.509 certificate type.
 :::

 #### Custom Options